ChenXiongyu/MSCF-Python/README.md

 ## Homework 1

-1. Fib function
+I will just use quote mark # since I am using an IDE.

-   Integer type of data has no upper limit in Python?
+### 1. Fib function

-   Pay attention to the robustness of the program.
+* Integer type of data has no upper limit in Python?
-2.
+* Pay attention to the robustness of the program.